What to Know Before Coming to CWRU

 4. Finally, use the immigration form to apply for a visa at a United States consulate.

 Students Transferring to CWRU from another U.S. Institution:

 Complete steps 1-3 as listed above.

 Be sure to provide your Student and Exchange Visitor Information System (SEVIS) transfer release date in your electronic application.
 This is a date that you and the ISS advisor at your current institution agree to initiate the electronic transfer of your SEVIS record to CWRU.
-Your I-20- or DS-2019 will begin to process after your SEVIS record has been released to CWRU.
+ISS can only begin to process your DS-2019 after your SEVIS record has been released to CWRU.

 Consult an international student advisor at CWRU to discuss whether or not you need to renew your visa or if you plan to travel abroad before the start of your first semester at CWRU.